The big hurdle in moving a course online is considering how your face-to-face activities

 *Software installations on APSU computers require administrative access to the computer.

-and then contact GOVSTECH to install it on your work computer (opens new window).
+form above and also contact GOVSTECH to have it installed on your work computer (opens new window).

 Now it is time to move and/or create your course content in the online classroom.